 So you’ve got a great website up and running that you can manage and update for yourself.
-It’s very empowering being able to edit your website without having to go back to the web developer every time isn’t it?
+It’s very empowering being able to edit your website without having to go back to the web developer every time, isn’t it?
 But what would you do if your website got hacked and you were locked out of your website?

-How do I stay protected?
+How do I stay protected with Strong PAssword?

 - Your password needs to be memorable – (though most systems have a reset password link, just in case you do forget)

 - Use a mix of uppercase and lowercase letters.